IshanGupta-Code/Boston-House-Pricing/README.md

 ## 🧪 Testing & Future Work

 * Add unit tests for the prediction API and preprocessing steps.
-* Try more advanced regression / ensemble models (e.g., RandomForest, XGBoost) for better accuracy.
+* Try more advanced regression/ensemble models (e.g., RandomForest, XGBoost) for better accuracy.
 * Add more input validation and error handling.
 * Enhance UI/UX with charts or feature importance visualizations.
 * Add CI/CD and automated deployment.